What Is Mononeuritis Multiplex?

 - corrective shoes

-Your doctor may prescribe medication to help manage the pain, including:
+Your doctor may prescribe medication to help manage your pain, including:

 - antidepressants (for relief from stabbing pains)

-A full recovery may be possible if the underlying cause can be diagnosed and treated successfully and damage is limited.
+A full recovery from MNM may be possible if the underlying cause can be diagnosed and treated successfully, and if damage is limited.

 The extent of disability can range from none to a complete loss of movement or feeling.